flux-iac/tofu-controller/docs/References/terraform.md

 <em>(Optional)</em>
 <p>EnablePathScope specifies if the Branch Planner should or shouldn&rsquo;t check
 if a Pull Request has changes under <code>.spec.path</code>.
-If enabled extra resources will be created only if there are any changes in terraform files.</p>
+If enabled extra resources will be created only if there are any changes in terraform files.
+It should be used in conjunction with `enablePathScope`.</p>
 </td>
 </tr>
 </tbody>